 std::cout << x << '\n'; // who knows what we'll get, because x is uninitialized

 In this case, the computer will assign some unused memory to x.
 It will then send the value residing in that memory location to std::cout, which will print the value (interpreted as an integer).
 But what value will it print?
 The answer is “who knows!”, and the answer may (or may not) change every time you run the program.
 When the author ran this program in Visual Studio, std::cout printed the value

 7177728 one time, and

 5277592 the next.
 Feel free to compile and run the program yourself (your computer won’t explode).

 Some compilers, such as Visual Studio, will initialize the contents of memory to some preset value when you’re using a debug build configuration.
 This will not happen when using a release build configuration.
 Therefore, if you want to run the above program yourself, make sure you’re using a release build configuration (see lesson 0.9 -- Configuring your compiler: Build configurations for a reminder on how to do that).
 For example, if you run the above program in a Visual Studio debug configuration, it will consistently print -858993460, because that’s the value (interpreted as an integer) that Visual Studio initializes memory with in debug configurations.

 Most modern compilers will attempt to detect if a variable is being used without being given a value.
-If they are able to detect this, they will generally issue a compile-time error.
+If they are able to detect this, they will generally issue a compile-time warning or error.
 For example, compiling the above program on Visual Studio produced the following warning:

 c:\VCprojects\test\test.cpp(11) : warning C4700: uninitialized local variable 'x' used